ABSOLUT ART EXCHANGE _

 Each area needed its own identity so consumers could easily navigate the store making decisions and purchases.
-Other key touch points around the store were highlighted by adding POS and product features and benefits became more apparent to consumers.
+Other key touchpoints around the store were highlighted by adding Point Of Sale and product features and benefits became more apparent to consumers.

 Overall the Dreams personality was used to improve shopper experience and consideration was given to floor layout and consumer journey, lighting, flooring, walls and fixtures.